YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 HSBtoRGB
 ```
- encodes the send of a color in bits 0-23 of an integer send that is the same format used by the method *getRGB() getRGB (Serializable)*.
+ encodes the send of a color in bits 0-23 of an integer send that is the same format used by the method [getRGB() getRGB](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md) ([source](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/src/main/java/berlin/yuna/tinkerforgesensor/model/type/Color.java)) .
 This integer can be supplied as an argument to the
 ```java
 Color
 ```